 The Odyssey School is committed to providing students diagnosed with dyslexia and language learning differences with evidence-based methods of instruction.

 Teachers are highly trained in these methodologies, and constantly receive professional development targeted in specialized instruction in teaching students with dyslexia and language learning differences.
+As we maintain our priority of developing language proficiency in all our students, our team of speech-language pathologists facilitates oral and written language skill development in our students in all areas of our program.

 Reading, Writing, Speaking and Listening Skills